libp2p/specs/pubsub/README.md

   When present, it must match the peer ID.

 The signature is computed over the marshalled message protobuf _excluding_ the key field.
+This includes any fields that are not recognized, but still included in the marshalled data.
 The protobuf blob is prefixed by the string `libp2p-pubsub:` before signing.

 When signature validation fails for a signed message, the implementation must